People

 Gabriela Torres completed her doctoral research in the Gallippi Laboratory in 2021.
 She graduated from Pontificia Universidad Catolica del Peru with a BS in Electrical Engineering.
 Her dissertation research focused on the development of ARFI imaging techniques to improve ultrasonic plaque characterization.
 She is currently a Senior Systems Engineer in the Ultrasound Engineering group at Siemens Healthcare in Issaquah, WA.

-• Murad Hossain, Ph.
+Murad Hossain, Ph.
 D.

 Contact: Linkedin

 Md Murad Hossain, Ph.
 D. completed his doctoral research in the Gallippi Laboratory in 2019.
 He earned a master's degree in biomedical engineering from George Mason University.
 He earned his Ph.D. in Biomedical Engineering from the University of North Carolina and North Carolina State University.
 His dissertation research focused on developing acoustic radiation force (ARF)-based imaging methods for delineating anisotropy and for quantifying tissue viscoelasticity.
 His work is applied to early identification of renal allograft failure.
-He is currently a postdoctoral research scientist at Columbia University.
+He is currently an Assistant Professor in the Department of Electrical and Computer Engineering at the University of Hawaiʻi at Mānoa.

-• Chris Moore, Ph.
+Chris Moore, Ph.
 D.

 Contact: Linkedin